 TORONTO, March 14 /CNW/ - Today the Ontario Energy Board (the Board)

-distribution rates.
-The rate changes will take effect May 1, 2008.
+The distribution rates will take effect May 1, 2008 and will be reflected

 Distribution rates are set to recover the cost to deliver electricity to